Tempranillo is an easy to find and wildly diverse food-pairing wine that also happens to have great a great flavor

-Tinto del Toro, Tinta Fina & Tinto del Pais (Spain); Tinta Roriz & Aragonez (Portugal)
+Tinto del Toro, Tinta Fina, and Tinto del Pais (Spain); Tinta Roriz & Aragonez (Portugal)

 Rioja, Valdepeñas, Ribera del Duero

 What Does Tempranillo Wine Taste Like?

-When you first taste a Spanish Tempranillo you’ll get hit with the flavor of leather along with cherries.
-The finish is mild, smooth and lingers with tannin on both sides of your mouth.
-Tempranillo wines from New World regions, including Argentina, Mexico, and the United States, generally offer more fruit flavors like cherry and tomato-sauce flavors followed by chunky tannin.
-Tempranillo can be characterized as either a medium- to full-bodied wine with red fruit characteristics.
-If you’ve never tried Tempranillo before you’ll find it has a similar taste profile to Sangiovese and Cabernet Sauvignon.
+Spanish Tempranillo delivers contrasting flavors of leather and cherries.
+The finer the wine, the more balance there is between earth and fruit.
+The finish is typically smooth and lingers with the taste of tannin on both sides of your mouth.
+Tempranillo wines from New World regions, including Argentina, Mexico, and the United States, generally offer more fruit flavors like cherry and tomato-sauce, followed by chunky tannins and less earthy notes.
+Tempranillo can be characterized as either a medium- to full-bodied, with red fruit characteristics.
+If you’ve never tried Tempranillo before, you may find it has a similar taste profile to both Sangiovese and Cabernet Sauvignon.

-A Note About Body Tempranillo does taste full-bodied on good vintages with the addition of new-oak aging.
-However, it has thinner skins and larger grapes than Syrah so when you look at it in a glass, it will be more translucent.
+A Note About Body: Tempranillo does taste full-bodied from good vintages with the addition of new-oak aging.
+However, it has thinner skins and larger grapes than Syrah so when you look at it in a glass, it appears more translucent.
 Because of the style of traditional oak aging in Spain, Tempranillo often has a ruddy-orange hue.
 While the flavor is big, the texture is usually not oily or thick.

 Tempranillo Food Pairing

-Tempranillo pairs with all kinds of food because it’s savory.
-The regional Spanish cuisine includes roasted vegetables and cured meats like the lusty Jamón Iberico de Bellota creates an exceptional pairing.
+Tempranillo pairs well with all types of food because of its savory qualities.
+Regional Spanish cuisine, which includes roasted vegetables and cured meats, like the lusty Jamón Iberico de Bellota creates an exceptional pairing.
 However, the wine is diverse and not only pairs with local Spanish food, but it also works well foods from all over the globe.

 - Lasagna, pizza and dishes with tomato-based sauces